nickfallon/repeater.js/README.md

 #repeater.js
 ===

 A fast, lightweight pure javascript Repeater.
-Give it a DIV ID containing your template HTML, and an array of objects.
+You supply a DIV Id containing your template HTML, and an array of objects.
 The Repeater will repeat your template HTML once for each object in the array and replace any {fields} surrounded by curly braces with the data found in the current object.

 If you want to do something more complex, you can pass an (optional) function as an argument to the render method (see below in Extended Usage).

+If you want multiple Repeaters on a page, create a new instance for each one, so that each instance can encapsulate the template HTML and re-render it if the data-source changes.
+It does not listen for data changes, so if the data source changes, you need to call render() to refresh the HTML.

-This code is approximately 4 times faster than Angular **ng-repeat**.
+This code is simple but runs quickly - approximately 4 times faster than Angular **ng-repeat**.

 Contact the author: nick.fallon@centralfax.co.uk